awsdocs/amazon-dynamodb-developer-guide/doc_source/LSILowLevelDotNet.md

 1. Execute the `describeTable` method by providing the request object as a parameter\.

-The following C\# code snippet demonstrates the preceding steps\.
+The following C\# code example demonstrates the preceding steps\.

 **Example**